adaltas/node-shell/doc/usage/tutorial.md

 maturity: initial
 ---

-# Building CLI applications using Node.js Parameters
+# Node.js Parameters tutorial

-## Introduction

-This tutorial covers the basics of using the Node.js Parameters package.
+Welcome to Node.js Parameters!
+The goal of this tutorial is to guide you through configuring and build your first CLI application using Parameters.
 Starting from scratch and go on to advanced usage of its APIs.
-It contains the sections:
+The tutorial contains following sections:

 - What is Node.js Parameters?
 - Getting started